-DeCA claims to provide an overall savings of over 30 percent.
-That means a family of four, shopping regularly can save about $3,000 per year, and a single member can save about $1,000 per year in grocery costs.
+DeCA claims to provide overall savings to the customer of more than 30 percent.
+That means a family of four shopping regularly can save about $3,000 per year, and a single person can save about $1,000 per year.

-While DeCA is required by law to resell items at cost (plus the surcharge), it is allowed to "cheat."
-A few years ago, without the permission of Congress, the Commander of DeCA unilaterally decided to increase the price of cigarettes sold in the commissaries.
-To get around the law, DeCa now buys all of it's tobacco products from military exchanges, which sells tobacco items at prices comparable to the local civilian economy prices.
+While DeCA is required by law to resell items at cost plus 5 percent, it is allowed to cheat a little.
+A few years ago, DeCA unilaterally decided to increase the price of cigarettes sold in the commissaries.
+To get around the law, DeCA started buying its tobacco products from military exchanges, which sell tobacco items at prices comparable to the local civilian economy prices.

-Unlike commissaries, military exchanges do markup items, and a portion of profits go toward local and service-wide Moral, Welfare, and Recreation (MWR) projects; the rest is used by AAFES for other needs, such as facility renovation.
+Unlike commissaries, military exchanges are permitted to earn a profit.
+A portion of those profits goes toward local and service-wide causes, called Morale, Welfare, and Recreation (MWR) projects.

-There are three separate exchange systems: The Army and Air Force Exchange Service (AAFES), The Navy Exchange Service (NEXCOM) and the Marine Corps Exchange.
-As with the commissaries, there is no sales tax charged at the exchanges, and this can add up to significant savings over time, or when you are buying expensive items.
+As with the commissaries, no sales tax is charged at the exchanges, and this can add up to significant savings over time or when you are buying expensive items.

-The only congressionally appropriated money spent in the three exchange systems comes in the form of utilities and transportation of merchandise to overseas exchanges and for military salaries.
-A non-appropriated fund activity (NAF) of the Department of Defense, the exchange services fund 98% of their operating budgets (civilian employee salaries, inventory investments, utilities and capital investments for equipment, vehicles, and facilities) from the sale of merchandise, food, and services to customers.
+The only government dollars spent on the three exchange service stores are for utilities, transportation of merchandise to overseas exchanges, and military salaries.
+The exchange services fund 98 percent of their operating budgets from the sale of merchandise, food, and services to customers.

 AAFES Price Matching